SCOPEDDXYZ/MediaBlade/README.md

 - Once you've taken the stack down run this command: ```docker compose pull```
 - After that you can run: ```docker compose up -d```
 - And you're good to go!

+## Method 2: BladeMedia All-in-One Script
+This script is slightly different.
+It still installs the same Docker Compose file, prompting you for nearly the same info, but at the same time, it also installs BladeMedia-Organizer.

+BladeMedia-Organizer is a fix for when media organization breaks.
+It not only organizes files into a cleanly-organized setup, but also renames everything to an easily readable setup that Jellyfin will easily read.

+### What this setup does.
+This setup installs both a Python script & a Docker Compose file.
+The Docker Compose script will run your media stack.
+The Python script will run your organizing.
+The Python script runs hourly & as long as you setup a Discord Webhook link, it'll notify you how many things were moved, skipped & when it last ran.

+1. Install the script.
+  Install the script onto your machine.
+Use wget, or however works best for you.
+2. Make the script executable.
+  Run `chmod +x BladeMedia-AIO-Installer.sh`
+3. Run the script.
+  Run `./BladeMedia-AIO-Installer.sh`
+4. Setup the services via WebUI
+  From here, you're basically done.